zhangchengchuan/tp-1/docs/UserGuide.md

 Examples: `readMod 2`

 #### Update a module: `editMod`
-Update an existing module in the address app.
+Update an existing module in the mod list.

 Format: `editMod INDEX [n/NAME] [l/LINK]`
 * Deletes the mod by the specified `INDEX`.<br/>